Last Updated on: 9th October 2023, 02:25 pm

 Hermit crabs spend their lives within their conches.
-Aside from occasionally leaving to molt, cool down in extreme temperatures, or upgrade shells, hermit crabs never leave the safety of their homes.
+Aside from occasionally leaving to molt, cool down in high temperatures, or upgrade shells, hermit crabs seldom leave the safety of their homes.

 That can leave you puzzled when a hermit crab abandons its shell, wanders off to a different part of the tank, and suddenly dies without explanation.